almovidhussaini/babylonclone/x/finality/README.md

   // sig is the signature on (start_height || num_pub_rand || commitment) signed by
   // SK corresponding to fp_btc_pk.
 This prevents others to commit public
   // randomness on behalf of fp_btc_pk
-  bytes sig = 6 [ (gogoproto.customtype) = "github.com/amovidhussaini/ybtcclone/types.BIP340Signature" ];
+  bytes sig = 6 [ (gogoproto.customtype) = "github.com/almovidhussaini/babylonclone/types.BIP340Signature" ];
 }
 ```

-Upon `MsgCommitPubRandList`, a ybtc node will execute as follows:
+Upon `MsgCommitPubRandList`, a Babylon node will execute as follows:

 1. Ensure the message contains at least `MinPubRand` number of EOTS public
    randomness, where `MinPubRand` is defined in the module parameters.
-2. Ensure the finality provider has been registered in ybtc.
+2. Ensure the finality provider has been registered in Babylon.
 3. Ensure the list of EOTS public randomness does not overlap with existing EOTS
    public randomness that this finality provider previously committed before.
 4. Verify the Schnorr signature over the list of public randomness signed by the